-For Identity Management and Access Control, you will need to record which team members have access to what physical and digital assets, as well as remote access and how networks containing critical information are protected and kept secure.
+For Identity Management and Access Control, you will need to record which team members have access to what physical and digital assets, as well as remote access and how networks containing sensitive data are protected and kept secure.

 Awareness and Training

-The procedures in place to protect the confidentiality, integrity, and availability of information that is critical to the operations of an organization.
+The procedures are in place to protect the confidentiality, integrity, and availability of information that is critical to the operations of an organization.
 This includes protecting all ‘resting’ data as well as data that can be transferred over a network.
-You must also have protection against data leaks and integrity checking mechanisms.
+You must also have protection against data breaches, data leaks, and integrity-checking mechanisms.

 Information Protection Processes and Procedures

-This includes, baseline configurations of IT systems, a system development life cycle, data backups, data destruction policy, data protection improvement policy, response plans, recovery and contingency plans and a vulnerability management plan.
+This includes baseline configurations of IT systems, a system development life cycle, data backups, a data destruction policy, a data protection improvement policy, response plans, recovery and contingency plans, and a vulnerability management plan.

-Your organization must have maintenance policies and procedures in place and must align with your risk management strategy policies.
+Your organization must have maintenance policies and procedures in place and must align with your cybersecurity risk management processes.

-Protective Technology consists of technical security solutions to ensure security and resiliency of systems.
-This includes, audit logs, protected removable media, protected communications and control channels, and failsafe mechanisms.
+Protective Technology consists of technical security solutions to ensure the security and resiliency of systems.
+This includes audit logs, protected removable media, protected communications and control channels, and failsafe mechanisms.

-Using the Detect function of the NIST CSF, we’re able to layer on the controls and risk mitigation strategies that are in place into our risk management plan.
-From the Identify function, we have the assets we must protect, the projected risks facing those assets.
-From Protect, we have documented the steps already taken (or that must be taken in the near future) to secure those assets and mitigate the known risks.
-In the Detect portion of the risk management plan, outline the steps that your organization has taken to ensure that you and your team is aware that a cyber event is or has taken place.
+Using the Detect function of the NIST CSF, we’re able to layer the controls and risk mitigation strategies that are in place into our risk management plan.
+From the Identify function, we have the assets we must protect, and the projected risks facing those assets.
+From Protect, we have documented the steps already taken (or that must be taken in the near future) to secure those assets and mitigate known cybersecurity threats.
+In the Detect portion of the risk management plan, outline the steps that your organization has taken to ensure that you and your team is aware that a cyber attack is or has taken place.

 Anomalies and Events

-Anomalous activity is predicted and measured for potential impact of events.
+Anomalous activity is predicted and measured for the potential impact of events.

 Security Continuous Monitoring